Gurudayal19/ev101-scripts/L4 Designing a battery pack/Basic battery calculations and battery arrangements.md

-Now that we have calculated the average energy needed for propulsion of the vehicle with respect to a WLTC Drive cycle, we can take that data and move on to selecting a battery to accommodate the energy consumption.
+Now that we've determined the average energy required for vehicle propulsion based on the WLTC Drive cycle, we can use this data to guide our choice of a suitable battery to meet our energy consumption needs.

-The battery parameters have a significant influence on other components and attributes of the vehicle, like:
+The battery's parameters exert a substantial influence on various other aspects and characteristics of the vehicle, including:

-- Maximum traction motor torque
+Maximum traction motor torque
-- Maximum regeneration brake torque
+Maximum regeneration brake torque
-- Vehicle range
+Vehicle range
-- Vehicle total weight
+Total vehicle weight
-- Vehicle price
+Vehicle price

->Pretty much all major aspects of a pure electric vehicle depend on the parameters of the battery.

-Before we move on to selecting our battery, we need to calculate all the secondary appliances in a vehicle that will require power as well.
+>Before we move on to selecting our battery, we need to calculate all the secondary appliances in a vehicle that will require power as well.

 On top of the energy needed for propulsion **i.e, E~p~= 31.7 Wh/km calculated in the previous lesson,** the battery must supply the energy for the vehicle’s auxiliary devices E~aux~ [Wh/km], like 12 V electrical system.
 Also, we have to consider the efficiency of the powertrain η~p~[-] during the conversion from electrical energy to mechanical energy.